rcerqueira11/cursos/ES7-8/4- Shared Array Buffers and Atomics.md

 ### Sharing data other than integer

-- string: TextEncodes/TextDecoder
+- TextEncodes/TextDecoder for strings
-- stringview.js
+- stringview.js for strings
-- complex objects: FlatJS
+- FlatJS for complex objects

 ## Atomic